Excitebots: Trick Racing

 Despite a positive reception from critics, the game was never available in stores outside North America.
 Nintendo Australia's Managing Director, Rose Lappin has said that Excitebots will not be seeing an Australian release "due to lack of interest".
 However, Japanese Club Nintendo members were able to exchange points for a copy starting from over two years of the original release date.
-A fifth game in the series, Excitebike: World Rally, was released in November 2009 for WiiWare.
+A fifth game in the series, Excitebike: World Rally, was released in 2009 for WiiWare.

 Gameplay

 Excitebots is controlled with the Wii Remote horizontally, optionally with the Wii Wheel.
 Most of the games are played on courses large in size with many opportunities to take meandering paths.
 The 25 different courses offered are modeled after real locations on Earth.
 Because of the size of each course, most races are two laps long and offer opportunities to gain massive altitude, perform various maneuvers, and obtain various items.

 Each race is scored on a grading system from "D" (lowest) to "S" (highest).
 In order to obtain a higher score, players must perform various tricks, stunts, complete minigames, and finish the race before the other bots.
 Each of these tricks yields stars, which are used to determine how well the player did during the race.
 The more stars collected before crossing the finish line, the higher the final score will be.
 Examples of some of the methods to obtain stars are: gaining extreme altitude from jumping off inclined terrain, smashing into other bots during high speed, altering the terrain ahead and sending leading bots skyward, ramming into bowling pins, getting various offensive items and using them strategically i.e. bombs, hammers, and swinging on bars including a mandatory "red bar" in each course.